 Quora ads only existed in a closed beta for a little more than a year, with access being granted only to select pre-approved advertisers.

 In April 2017, a year after Quora first launched ads, the company raised an $85 million Series D round co-led by Collaborative Fund and Y Combinator’s Continuity Fund, making the company a Unicorn valued at $1.8 billion, even though it was still in the nascent stages of monetizing the product.
+During the same time, Quora revealed it has 190 million monthly unique visitors, up from 100 million a year earlier.

 While Quora immediate competitors are platforms operating in the Q/A space, the online advertising business model it is pursuing makes all online channels including the digital advertising behemoths like Google, Facebook & Amazon its competitors, the three of whom combined make for more than 70% percent of digital ad spending.